LucaZampieri/LucaZampieri.github.io/hidden.md

 subtitle: for personal reminders
 ---

-This page is not really hiddent, but contains mostly irrelevant personal information like reminder and similar.
+This page is not really hidden, but contains mostly irrelevant personal information like reminder and similar.
 Cheers.

 ### Youtube links for fluent